nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 On *Ubuntu, RHEL (PostgreSQL >=12)*, create an empty `standby.signal` file in the data directory.
 Set the owner of the file to `postgres:postgres`, mode `0600`.

 Next, modify `postgresql.conf`:
 >* On RHEL, we assume that default configuration files are located in the `PGDATA` directory `/var/lib/pgql/serverconf`.
+>  * **Note:** depending on the PostgreSQL installation, the configuration files can be located in different directory, for example `/var/lib/pgsql/13/serverconf`.
 >* Ubuntu keeps the config in `/etc/postgresql/<postgresql major version>/<cluster name>`, e.g. `/etc/postgresql/12/serverconf`.
 ```properties
 ssl = on